Code-Institute-Submissions/deborasantos28-ms4-riss-jewels-and-designs_MarResub/TESTING.md

     * Checked that at the top of the page a banner informing the user how much more they need to spend to qualify for free delivery is shown.
     * Checked that if items in the basket are equivalent to or over £20 then the user is informed that they qualified for free delivery

-    * Checked that if items do exist in the cart then each individual item line has its own row with the following details:
+    * Checked that if items do exist in the basket then each individual item line has its own row with the following details:
         1. Product Image (only displayed for big and medium screens, on smaller it's hidden)
         2. Checked this links back to individual product page.
         3. Product info and Sku number should always be on display